kubedb/cli/docs/setup/install.md

 ```

 ### Using Helm
-KubeDB can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/kubedb/cli/tree/master/chart/stable/kubedb) included in this repository or from official charts repository.
+KubeDB can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/kubedb/cli/tree/master/chart/stable/kubedb) included in this repository.
 To install the chart with the release name `my-release`:

 ```console
 # Mac OSX amd64: